March 25, 2019

 When will this go into effect?

-The Compensation Initiative will go into effect on April 1, 2019 for Administrative and SRS Administrative Staff, and on April 8, 2019 for Support Staff.
+The Compensation Initiative went into effect on April 1, 2019 for Administrative and SRS Administrative Staff, and on April 8, 2019 for Support Staff.

 What if I have questions?

 See the updated pay structure, job and position descriptions information, and pay guidelines below.
 If you have additional questions, please contact your local Human Resources administrator, manager, AO, or central Human Resources Officer (HRO) .